backend-development/backend-development-textbook/source/caching.md

 ![https://github.com/MiniProfiler/rack-mini-profiler](images/rack-mini-profiler-faster.png)

 #### How caching works

 So what happens here?
-When the view is rendered for the first time for a project, it will be rendered normally (and still take around 450ms).
+When the view is rendered for the **first time**, it will be rendered normally and still take around 450ms.
 In the log file you will see a message like this:

 ```
 Write fragment views/projects/1679-20140722193808000000000/0db0955317bafa37cc34ffcb7567a874 (19.1ms)
 ```

+This shows the **key** that is used for the fragment.

+The key depends
-This shows the key that is used for the fragment.
-This key depends on both the object we specified (here @project), and on the view fragment.
+on both the object we specified (here `@project`), and on the view fragment.
-In this example '1679' is the id of @project, and '20140722193808000000000' is the current value of its `updated_at` attribute.
+In this example '1679' is the id of `@project`, and '20140722193808000000000' is the current value of its `updated_at` attribute.
 The last part of the key is a hash of the view fragment inside the `cache` block.

-So if either the object or the view changes, a new key will be generated and thus the cache is expired.
+So if either the object or the view changes, a new key will be generated, and nothing will be found in the cache.
+The view will be rendered from scratch.

+§

-When the view is rendered for the second time, you find the following message in the log file:
+When the view is rendered for the **second time**, you find the following message in the log file:

 ```
 Read fragment views/projects/1679-20140722193808000000000/0db0955317bafa37cc34ffcb7567a874 (1.9ms)
 ```

-Here the cache is read out.
+Here the cache is read out, which is a lot faster then rendering.

+§

+So which parts of the Rail Stack have we skipped by using the fragment cache?

+Really only part of the view.
+The whole stack was traversed from Routing to Controller to View.

 #### Peeking into the cache